The Beehive Cluster (Messier 44): 1000 Stars in Cancer’s Heart

 The Beehive Cluster looks like a blurry patch of light to the naked eye in dark places without light pollution.
 And, with a little guidance, you may spot it even in less ideal conditions.
 To help you locate the Beehive Cluster, you can use stargazing apps like Sky Tonight and Star Walk 2.

 The cluster spans 1.6° of the night sky, which is about the width of three Full Moons.
-It’s a perfect size to observe using a pair of binoculars.
-With decent binoculars, you can see around 20 stars within the cluster.
-But if you have access to a telescope, you’ll discover up to a thousand stars.
-The brightest stars in the Beehive Cluster have a visual magnitude of 6 to 6.5 and appear blue-white in color.
-Among them are scattered a few yellowish, cool, red giants visible through a telescope.
+The brightest stars in the Beehive Cluster have magnitudes of 6 to 6.5 and appear blue-white.
+Scattered among them are a few yellowish, cool, red giants.
+You can see them through a pair of binoculars.

 Where is the Beehive Cluster in the sky?